jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-The trick is in what one emphasizes.
-We either make ourselves miserable, or we make ourselves happy.
-The amount of work is the same.
+Kindness is the golden chain by which society is bound together.
-- Carlos Castaneda
+- Johann Wolfgang von Goethe

-Updated on: [11/24/2023]
+Updated on: [11/26/2023]
 <!-- #quoteEnd -->
 </pre>